salesh/grocerystore/README.md

 To improve scalability we can create application instances for either office and their descendants or we can create each application instance per office/store - the appropriate API gateway would handle traffic. <br/>
 Auto-scaling would help further to improve handling traffic. <br/>

+## Caching

+Caching office and their descendants - invalidate the cache if the structure changes. <br/>
+Since there is no ability to do changes of structure from code this part of implementation is dismissed.

 ## Installation

 Please create `.env` file similar to `.env.example` <br/>